-The two talks the attendees found most contentious were 'Retrodifferentiation and Aging: Harnessing Youth through Induction of Pluripotency in mature adult cells via Cell Surface Receptor Contact,' presented by Ilham Abuljadayel (TriStem, London, UK) which discussed the retrodifferentiation of white blood cells using multiclonal antibodies into other cell types such as red blood cells, neurons and heart cells, and 'Progress Towards Use of Adult Ovary-derived Stem Cells as Therapeutic Tools and Targets for Delaying Age-related Infertility and Menopause,' presented by Kaisa Selesniemi (Massachusetts General Hospital and Harvard Medical School, Boston, MA, USA) which discussed the possibility of using stem-cell based regenerative medicine to sustain ovarian function (fertility) in aging females.
+The two talks the attendees found most contentious were "Retrodifferentiation and Aging: Harnessing Youth through Induction of Pluripotency in Mature Adult Cells via Cell Surface Receptor Contact," presented by Ilham Abuljadayel (TriStem, London, UK), which discussed the retrodifferentiation of white blood cells using multiclonal antibodies into other cell types such as red blood cells, neurons, and heart cells, 7 and "Progress Toward Use of Adult Ovary-derived Stem Cells as Therapeutic Tools and Targets for Delaying Age-related Infertility and Menopause," presented by Kaisa Selesniemi (Massachusetts General Hospital and Harvard Medical School, Boston, MA), which discussed the possibility of using stem cell-based regenerative medicine to sustain ovarian function (fertility) in aging females.8

-ELSI and Technological Adjacencies: Zoomers and diamond mechanosynthesis
+ELSI and Technological Adjacencies: Zoomers and Diamond Mechanosynthesis

-Since aging research is an emerging and wide-ranging field, ethical, legal, and social issues (ELSI) and related technological adjacencies were covered at SENS4.
-The most interesting ELSI talks featured an empowering rebranding of seniors as 'Zoomers' in a keynote and video by Moses Znaimer, CEO of Toronto-based ZoomerMedia, and one of the first looks at the 'Demographic consequences of defeating aging' by Leonid Gavrilov (University of Chicago, Chicago, IL, USA).
+Because aging research is an emerging and wide-ranging field, ethical, legal, and social issues (ELSI) and related technological adjacencies were covered at SENS4.
+The most interesting ELSI talks featured an empowering rebranding of seniors as "Zoomers" in a keynote and video by Moses Znaimer, CEO of Toronto-based ZoomerMedia, and one of the first looks at the "Demographic Consequences of Defeating Aging" by Leonid Gavrilov (University of Chicago, Chicago, IL).
+10

-Important technological adjacencies presented included a talk by Adela Ben-Yakar (University of Texas, Austin, TX, USA) 'Femtosecond laser nanosurgery from shedding light on nerve regeneration to aiding in cancer diagnosis and therapy.'
-This technique discussed the use of in-vivo femtosecond laser nanoaxotomy on-a-chip with single-cell ablation capability for cancer treatment and other targeted therapeutics.
-Gunther Kletetschka (GSFC/NASA, Greenbelt, MD, USA) presented another interesting talk, 'Crack avoidance during cryopreservation attempts' by using a magnetic field (the magnetocaloric effect) for uniform cooling.
-A third important talk with an eye to the longer term was presented by Philip Moriarity (University of Nottingham, Nottingham, UK), 'Molecular Nanotechnology in the Real World: How Feasible is a Nanofactory?' looking at the possibility of diamond mechanosynthesis reactions and their use in nanomedicine.
+Important technological adjacencies presented included a talk by Adela Ben-Yakar (University of Texas, Austin, TX) "Femtosecond Laser Nanosurgery from Shedding Light on Nerve Regeneration to Aiding in Cancer Diagnosis and Therapy."
+This technique discussed the use of in vivo femtosecond laser nanoaxotomy on a chip with single-cell ablation capability for cancer treatment and other targeted therapeutics.
+Gunther Kletetschka (GSFC/NASA, Greenbelt, MD) presented another interesting talk, "Crack Avoidance during Cryopreservation Attempts" by using a magnetic field (the magnetocaloric effect) for uniform cooling.
+12 A third important talk with an eye to the longer term was presented by Philip Moriarty (University of Nottingham, Nottingham, UK), "Molecular Nanotechnology in the Real World: How Feasible is a Nanofactory?," looking at the possibility of diamond mechanosynthesis reactions and their use in nanomedicine.13